sergiovasquez122/CECS-343/README.md

 Install [NodeJs](https://nodejs.org/en/download/) (the latest version is 12.18.3 as of 08/14/20)

 Open a CLI and switch (cd) to the directory location of where you extracted the .zip

+Enter the command

+    mv app.js.txt app.js

+to rename the app.js.txt back to a javascript file

 Setup the project to use Node via Node's package by entering this command